Musheer360/Musheer360/Readme.md

 ### What I'm Up To

-- 🌱 I'm currently honing my skills in web development and data structures, constantly striving to improve my craft.
+- 🌱 I'm currently honing my skills in Android development and data structures, constantly striving to improve my craft.
 - 💻 I'm working on some personal projects that explore different technologies and tools.
 - 💬 I'm always happy to discuss new ideas, technologies, and collaborations!